St. Francis Sleep Lab

-Our patients usually come to the sleep lab in the evening and our staff prepares them for an overnight stay.
-Our trained staff monitor patients while they sleep and record patterns may indicate a sleep disorder.
-This information is examined by a pulmonologist who can diagnose a sleep disorder and recommend treatment if needed.
+Our patients usually come to the sleep lab in the evening, and our staff prepares them for an overnight stay.
+Staff members monitor patients while they sleep and record patterns that may indicate a sleep disorder.
+This information is examined by a pulmonologist, who can diagnose a sleep disorder and recommend treatment if needed.

 Compounding the problem is the fact that most people know when to seek medical help for physical discomfort such as fever or pain, but sleep problems are often overlooked or ignored.
 In fact, the overwhelming majority of people with sleep disorders are undiagnosed and untreated.

 What are sleep studies?

 Sleep studies allow doctors to measure how much and how well you sleep.
 They also help show whether you have sleep problems and how severe they are.